From Our Experts: Identifying Your Caregiving Needs

-When it comes to figuring out whether or not your parent or loved one needs a caregiver at home, the process can be a little confusing.
+When it comes to figuring out whether or not your elderly parent or loved one needs a caregiver at home, the process can be a little confusing.
 What exactly should you look for?
 How do you know what type of care they might need?
 How many hours a week would they need in-home care services?

 Luckily, our team at Tandem has some answers for you.
 We sat down with Brittany Taralson, one of our lead Senior Care Specialists, and Maureen Tyra, our Director of Careplanning, to discuss how to best determine your loved one’s caregiving needs.